 Education

 In terms of education, computer network architects must have a bachelor’s degree.
-Employers typically hire computer network architects who have a degree in engineering, computer and information technology, or a similar field.
+Employers typically hire computer network architects who have a degree in computer, engineering, and information technology, or a similar field.
 However, according to BLS, having a master’s of business administration in information systems is sometimes preferred by most employers.

 Interested in pursuing a degree?